What Is Viread?

 Generic Name: Tenofovir disoproxil fumarate, TDF, tenofovir DF

-Viread is a medication prescribed to treat HIV.
+Viread is a medication prescribed to treat HIV, in combination with other antiretroviral drugs.
 The U.S. Food and Drug Administration (FDA) has approved the medication for use in adults and children ages 2 and older for use in treating HIV infection.
 Viread is used in combination therapy, meaning the medication is often taken with other medications.

 Read the FDA description of Viread.